 What are Confidentiality Protections?

 Confidentiality protections for sexual assault victims are governed by Connecticut General Statute § 52-146K.
-This type of protection outlines that a sexual assault counselor cannot disclose any confidential communications made by the victim to the counselor in any civil, criminal, legislative or administrative proceeding without consent of the victim.
+This type of protection outlines that a sexual assault counselor cannot disclose any confidential communications made by the victim to the counselor in any civil, criminal, legislative, or administrative proceeding without consent of the alleged victim.

 “Confidential communication” is information given to a counselor about a victim’s assault.
 It also covers advice given by the counselor to the victim.
 Finally, it covers notes and reports that the counselor may have made or used when meeting with the victim.
 You can learn more about confidentiality here.